• Blog

 Spotting after a positive pregnancy test: What it could mean

-Nothing in this article is or should be construed as medical advice; for any medical questions, consult your doctor.
+Nothing in this article is or should be construed as medical advice; for any medical questions, consult your healthcare professional.

 One minute you’re auditioning baby names in your head, and the next, you feel something down there.
 You run to the nearest bathroom to check it out and see small spots of blood in your underwear.
 You’re likely worried.
-Early pregnancy can be an emotionally volatile time — there are many unknowns.
+Here are answers to questions you may have about spotting after a positive pregnancy test.

 What does pregnancy spotting look like?

-Just like every woman’s period and vaginal discharge differs, spotting that appears after a positive pregnancy test can vary.
+Just like everyone’s period and vaginal discharge differs, spotting that appears after a positive pregnancy test can vary.
 Light bleeding and spotting during early pregnancy can appear as:

 • Brown discharge